Home>Trekking & Adventure

 Afternoon bird watching on the riverbank of Paro chu and You might spot following bird species: Ibis bill, Brown Dipper, White-capped Water Redstart, River Lapwing, etc. they are mostly found throughout the year in this area.
 We enjoy a relaxing evening with time to stroll around the town, visit its cafes, eateries and art and craft shops.

-We then visit the National Memorial Chorten (stupa) where we can join local worshippers who gather to circumambulate this famous stupa.
-In the evening we have time to relax and settle into our hotel.
+In the afternoon, we’ll visit Buddha Dordenma (Buddha Point), one of the largest statues of Buddha Shakyamuni in the world, overlooking Thimphu City.
+We will also stop by the National Memorial Chorten, where we can join local worshippers who gather to circumambulate this sacred stupa.In the evening, we’ll have time to relax and settle into our hotel in Thimphu.

 Early morning from Thimphu we head to Punakha, via Dochula-la pass (3115 m).
 On the clear day, the view from here is spectacular, over the forest below and the snow-capped Himalayan Mountains.
 You will passing through mixed forest of hemlock, fir, oaks, and rhododendron, which are habitat of many birds including, Large Hawk Cuckoo, Spotted and Black-faced Laughing thrush, Blue-fronted Redstart, Yellow billed Magpie, Eurasian Jay, Collard Blackbird, Spotted Nutcracker, Long-tailed Minivet, Brown Bullfinch and Rufous-vente.